Kendall County Probate and Appointment of Executor Attorney

 EXPERIENCED AND CARING KENDALL COUNTY PROBATE ATTORNEYS

-Sean Robertson and Robertson Legal Group, LLC are experienced probate and estate administration attorneys that work with clients in DuPage County, Kane County, Kendall County, Will County, and Grundy County.
-Sean Robertson is an experienced probate and estate planning attorney with greater than fourteen (14) years of legal experience in the areas of estates and trusts and probate.
-Sean Robertson is a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign for his undergraduate degree.
+Robertson Legal Group, LLC is experienced probate and estate administration attorneys that work with clients in DuPage County, Kane County, Kendall County, Will County, and Grundy County.
+We are an experienced probate and estate planning attorney with greater than fourteen (14) years of legal experience in the areas of estates and trusts and probate.
+We are a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign for his undergraduate degree.

 Whether you want to be appointed as an executor of your loved one’s estate or want guidance in assisting you with the roles and responsibilities of being an executor or administrator of a last will and testament, Robertson Legal Group, LLC can assist you.
 The probate and appointment of executor legal process will be a smooth process with our law firm.
 Generally, the executor of the estate manages the estate for the benefit of the heirs and legatees.

 Robertson Legal Group, LLC can assist you with the following things:

 - Filing the Last Will and Testament within thirty (30) days after a person’s death;

 - Filing Small Estate Affidavits for small estates where probate may not be required;

 - Drafting Quit Claim Deeds and Affidavit of Heirships to avoid the probate process and clear up real estate title issues;

 - Opening up a probate estate and appointment of an executor of an estate;